mufkuw/m-paperless/README.md

 ### Documentation

-The documentation for Paperless-ngx is available at [https://docs.paperless-ngx.com](https://docs.paperless-ngx.com/).
+The documentation for M-Paperless is available at [https://docs.paperless-ngx.com](https://docs.paperless-ngx.com/).

 # Contributing